orangejuice/blog/data/activity/movie-地图-权力、掠夺和占有-2010/record.en.md

   subtitle: 2010 / UK / Documentary / Rosie Schellenberg / Jerry Brotton
 ---

-Only watched the first episode, it offers insightful arguments, deciphering the possible nuances the maps might embody.
-Oriental examples also came up in the narratives.
+I only watched the first episode, but the argument was very enlightening.
+It interprets the potential meanings that might lie behind maps.
+The narrative also includes examples from the East.